elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-software/topics/1-Defining-research-software.md

 status: in_progress
 template: 'lesson-plan.html'
 authors:
-  - "Alexia Cardona"
-  - "0000-0003-0011-9397"
+  - "0000-0002-1322-1553"
-  - "Ablikim Abudukerim"
+  - "Thomas Pronk"

 reviewers:

+fair_elements:
+  - F
+  - A
+  - I
+  - R

 audience:
-- Researchers but open to all
+  - Data stewards
+  - Software stewards
+  - Research software consultants

+learning_outcomes:
+  1:
+    outcome: Provide a concise definition of research software.
+  2:
+    outcome: Differentiate between research software and 'software in research'.
+  3:
+    outcome: Provide examples of research software.

 ---

-## Topic, definition and scope**
+## Topic, definition and scope

-* Introduction(General Overview)
-* Findable Software
-* Accessible Software
-* Interoperable Software
+* TP to add references here
-* Reproducible Software
+* More stuff
-* Software management plans
+* And so on

 ---

-## Summary of Tasks / Actions

-* Participants list of resources we have compiled in day 1
-* Action plan:  in the next hackathon day we will split tasks for the different subtopics
+## Exercises

+* Identify an example of research software